 Refurbished AirPods reward a careful buyer.
 Marketplaces are full of counterfeits and worn-out pairs, so run through this checklist before you pay.

 • Verify the serial number.
 Enter the serial on Apple's Check Coverage page to confirm the pair is genuine and see any remaining warranty.
-A serial that fails to register is a red flag for a counterfeit.
+A serial that fails to register is a red flag for a counterfeit, though a serial that does register proves less than it looks, because convincing fakes clone valid ones: the firmware check that will spot a counterfeit pair is the more reliable test.

 • Check battery health.
 AirPods batteries degrade with use, and there is no built-in battery health screen, so ask the refurbisher for tested playback time and prefer pairs with replaced or verified cells.